Zontian Stella Fong passes on a 'You Rock!' thank you to fellow member Ginnie Burgess.

-Each year in March, the Zonta Club of Billings honor outstanding women who work to empower and uplift others in our community.
-The celebration is held at the Highlands Golf Club.
+Each year in March, the Zonta Club of Billings honors outstanding women who work to empower and uplift others in our community.
+This celebration is held at the Highlands Golf Club.

 Zonta International’s nearly 1,200 clubs, in 65 countries, are participating in efforts within their local communities to raise awareness and increase actions to end violence against women and girls, around the world.

 Ending violence against women and girls starts in our own community.
 Zonta Club of Billings is a group of 45 women belonging to and international organization of 30,000 members.
 Together we seek an end to violence through activism, education and empowerment.

 We feel it is important to honor other